Bucks beat Hornets 124-115 for 5th consecutive victory | Federal News Network

 The Hornets still made this one interesting.

-Milwaukee took a 114-97 lead on an Antetokounmpo 3-pointer with 7:13 left but wouldn’t make another basket until Antetokounmpo provided a driving layup with 27.1 seconds remaining.
+Milwaukee took a 114-97 lead on Antetokounmpo’s 3-pointer with 7:13 left. but didn’t make another basket until Antetokounmpo’s driving layup with 27.1 seconds remaining.

-Charlotte cut the lead to 118-113 when Mason Plumlee hit a layup and drew a foul with 1:06 left.
+Charlotte cut it to 118-113 when Mason Plumlee hit a layup and drew a foul with 1:06 left.
 But Plumlee missed the ensuing free throw, and the Bucks put it away from there.

-Milwaukee’s Khris Middleton had 18 points in 20 minutes, his longest outing since coming back from a sore right knee that caused him to miss 18 games.
-The three-time All-Star has come off the bench in each of his four games since returning.
-Jrue Holday had 15 points and a career-high 13 rebounds.
+“Their record doesn’t give them justice,” Antetokounmpo said.
+“They’re a really good team.
+Or maybe they just play well against us.
+I don’t know.”

 TIP-INS

 Hornets: Ball’s triple-double was his second of the season and eighth of his career.
-His other triple-double this seasson came Dec.
-22, when he had 25 points, 12 assists and 11 rebounds in a 126=105 loss to the Los Angeles Clippers. … This game snapped the Hornets’ two-game win streak.
-The Hornets haven’t won three straight all sesaon. … P.J.
-Washington inadvertently gave the Bucks a basket in the first quarter by tipping the ball into the net in while trying to get a defensive rebound on a missed shot by Jrue Holiday.
+His other triple-double this season came Dec.
+22, when he had 25 points, 12 assists and 11 rebounds in a 126-105 loss to the Los Angeles Clippers.

 Bucks: Pat Connaughton shot just 1 of 8 from 3-point range.
 He had gone 25 of 49 from beyond the arc over his last eight games. … After getting a steal in the opening seconds of the second half, Holiday threw an off-the-backboard pass to Antetokounmpo, who was unable to convert the dunk attempt.